cburkins/udemy-k8s-part4-k8s/README.md

 ---

+### Breakdown of Part 4 (by sub-directory)

+-   01-simplek8s: Two simple YAML files that can be used with "kubectl apply"
+-   02-deployment: Rather than just a Pod, use a "Deployment" to control pods

+### Installation of MiniKube and Kubectl

 ##### Installation Instructions from Instructor

 NOTE: kubectl seems to be installed already, guessing that Docker for MacOS installed it, but I ended up updating it.
 Had to delink from /usr/local/bin